-Always a bit of an oddity, and itself a colorful exhibition of an Escondido antique dealer’s lifelong hobby, the Roynon Museum celebrating all things dinosaur, goes the way of the creatures celebrated within, that is to say, extinct, on June 30.
+Always a bit of an oddity, and itself a colorful exhibition of an Escondido antique dealer’s lifelong hobby, the Roynon Museum celebrating all things dinosaur, went the way of the creatures celebrated within, that is to say, extinct, on June 30, 2019.

 Applying the lofty title of Roynon Museum of Earth Sciences and Paleontology to its decidedly idiosyncratic exhibit and purpose, museum officials this week posted a lengthy statement under the heading “Here’s to the End of an Era — Announced by the Roynon Museum.”

 “Starting in 1937 and still going strong today the Roynon Era is not coming to an end anytime soon,” the statement said.
 “But one of the Periods within the Roynon Era is ending.
 It is the Period we refer to as the Museum Period.
 While official records put the Museum Period at 1998-2019, the foundation of the Period actually started about 1942 in Santa Cruz, CA.

 “It saddens many of us to announce that the Roynon Museum of Earth Science and Paleontology will be closing its doors on June 30, 2019 for the last time.”

 Long story short, museum officials said they would attempt to place some “specimens owned by the Museum’s Educational Foundation” with “another qualifying museum” while selling off the rest of the stuff.

 ““It’s not about the money,” Roynon was quoted as saying in the online announcement.”
 It’s about getting these items where others can see and appreciate them, and hopefully learn something new or be inspired to delve into the field of paleontology or geology.”